43 Books About Mexico For Travelers & History Buffs

 My grandmother and my mother helped me build a collection of awesome cookbooks.
 Of course, I am continueing that collection to include regional Mexican cookbooks.

-Anthony Bourdain was a tragic yet inspirational character that captivated my imagination much like Hemingway did way back in the day.
+Anthony Bourdain was a tragic yet inspirational character who captivated my imagination much like Hemingway did way back in the day.

 There is a diverse group of literary genres on this list and I am sure that you will find at least one great recommendation.